In one month this platform serves 6 billion video views. That’s one really big reason to learn how to get noticed on Youtube.

 It’s by listing out and explaining at the start itself what the audience stands to gain from the video.

-You can also begin by a personal introduction or kick-ass monologues.
+You can also begin with a personal introduction or kick-ass monologues.

 For example, Dollar Shaving Club’s viral video drops the f-bomb in the first few seconds of the video.
 Now that alone isn’t going to send in 12000 subscribers within the first 48 hours as in their case.
 But it’s a bold hook indeed.